 The digital realm is overfilled with clutter.
 This is the biggest front I’m tackling right now.
 The process of reducing digital clutter has been slow.

 In the past year, I got my email inbox from over three thousand to nearly zero.
 In addition to deleting most of them and archiving the few that I needed to keep, I also minimized my email subscriptions to only value-added sources.
 While not perfect, my email is more manageable these days.

 My photos, on the other hand, are currently all over the place.
 A good chunk of my files are stored on a hard drive from my previous laptop.
 On my current laptop, there is still organization needed for the photos I’ve taken.
 And then there’s all the physical photos that I’ll eventually digitize and organize.
-I’m working on the huge project of organizing and naming all of my photos for five minutes a day.
+I’m working on the huge project of organizing and naming all of my photos.
 It’s a slow process, but since I don’t take pictures every day, the regular organization will add up.
 Along these lines, I’ve found I’m much more intentional and relentless on duplicates on the photos I take.

 Notes on books I’ve read, observations and ideas are spread out across digital documents, cloud-storage websites and physical notebooks.
 My goal is to digitize and organize all of them into a system.
 Right now, I’m figuring out what works best for me as I take notes on the books I’m reading now.
 Once I establish a system, I’ll go back and review old files and input the ones that are still relevant.

-Decluttering the digital realm will likely be a year or two-year process.
+Decluttering the digital realm will likely be a multi-year process.
 With increased organization, there will be greater efficiency of finding what I’m looking for, and keeping track and building upon research and content.

 What has been your experience in decluttering for your unique, high quality life?
 What areas did you focus on?